ksomf/workbook/alexeygrigorev_zoomcamp/capstone_project/Readme.md

 # Capstone Project: Non-NLP analysis of TED talk words

 What gets people to view TED talks?
-Here we try to find compare the effect of various effects like:
+Here we try to find compare the effects of words used and audience reaction.
+Using this we can figure out TED equivalent view counts from a transcript.

-- **Publication date:** Maybe TED talks as a whole become more and less popular over time
-- **Common description and title words:** Presumable people browsing TED videos and looking at ones that catch their interest
-- **Talk transcript contents:** Presumably word of mouth and/or algorithms

 ## Environment Setup
 The project dependencies are managed using **pipenv** to use this model first ensure you have installed pipenv

 >pip install pipenv

 and navigate to the directory of this project and run